System administrators frequently have to deal with running out of disk space. The users can’t create files, and they want it fixed, now!

 Sometimes, executable files are left over from compiling a program, and can be safely removed.
 Other times, they’re scripts, and should be kept.
 This part ignores that possibility.

-command that shows all files in /tmp/full
+find command that shows all files in /tmp/full that

 are executable (have the user-execute bit set).

-have a suffix of .save
+have a suffix of .save.

-to create a command that
+-delete option of find to create a command that

-removes those .save
+removes those .save files.
+Be careful!

-until you get it right.
+-print instead of -delete until you get it right.

 Show your work to the TA.